ImaadhRenosh/IBM-AI-Icebreaker-Bot-with-LlamaIndex-IBM-Granite/README.md

 With both a command-line interface and a Gradio web application, I’ve made the LinkedIn Icebreaker Bot accessible to users of all technical backgrounds.
 Whether you’re a recruiter, manager, or job seeker, you can explore its features and flexibility right away.

-You can demo the bot instantly using mock data—no API key needed.
+You can demo the bot instantly using mock data, no API key needed.
 Available as both a command-line tool and a Gradio web app, it’s accessible regardless of your technical background.
 I built a full RAG pipeline, combining LlamaIndex for retrieval and IBM watsonx for generation and embeddings.

 Try it out, experiment with different settings, and make every conversation count!
 > **Create Memorable Conversations, Instantly!**